-Your car may have some or all or some of these features, but the bottom line is that steps you take to avoid auto theft result in low car insurance premiums.
+Your car may have some or all of these features, but the bottom line is that the steps you take to avoid auto theft result in low car insurance premiums.

 Insurance companies clearly want to avoid car theft as it increases the amount they have to pay in claims.
 Beyond auto-theft features, you can increase your chance of securing affordable auto insurance by avoiding models that are ranked on the list of most stolen cars.
 You might assume that a used car has less chance of being stolen, but this is not the case.
 Often models that might surprise you, such as family sedans, make it to the top of the list.

 Reasons that older cars are stolen include a lack of auto-theft features like the ones discussed above.
 They also may have expensive or in-demand parts.
-Auto thieves often disassemble cars so that they can profit from the sale of components.
-Catalytic converter theft rates are particularly high, since these parts contain precious metals like platinum.
+Auto thieves often disassemble cars so that they can profit from the sale of parts.
+Catalytic converter theft rates are particularly high since these parts contain precious metals like platinum.